OctopusDeploy/blog/blog/2021-08/safe-schema-updates-3-ci-is-misunderstood/index.md

 Simply put, what would a development process that prioritised *merging* over *diverging* look like?

 Of course, automated builds and tests are necessary.
-If the team only goes through their integration and test cycle once a year, perhaps it’s fine if it takes a week?
-However, when planning to complete those test and integration cycles many times a day, that just isn’t going to be practical.

 However, the problems CI practitioners face are so much bigger than mere builds.
 For example:

 - How do we break down a 12-month project into a zillion hour/day long tasks, each releasable individually?
+- How do we balance longer term vision, with iterative learning and more agile prioritisation and decision making?
 - What about those tricky, big changes that take more than a day to deliver, and which can’t be shipped in an incomplete state?
 - How do we manage the reliability of a submodule, when its dependencies are being updated frequently, without warning?
-(Without resorting to painful, manual review processes.)
+(Without resorting to [painful, manual review processes](https://octopus.com/blog/change-advisory-boards-dont-work).)
 - How do we manage relationships with customers/users if they still plan in terms of annual budgets, quarterly releases and infrequent software updates?
 What about senior management and shareholders?
 - How do we manage situations where business, legal or contractual obligations necessitate infrequent, large releases?
+- What does an appropriate review process look like, when we are shipping changes multiple times a day?
+- How do we practice continuous integration at scale?
+How would we manage this in extremely large IT functions which are packed full of developers commiting changes multiple times a day?

 In order to solve these problems, we need to think carefully about our software architectures and the way we manage dependencies.
 We need ways to integrate our code and deploy changes frequently, while reserving the ability to release/reveal those updates to users on a different schedule which is optimised for commercial objectives, rather than pure engineering concerns.
 We need bureaucratic processes that are based on the frequent delivery of many small changes with short lead times, rather than infrequent big changes with long lead times.
 We need to ensure that the delta between dev and prod remains small at all times.